Drew Brees tells Trump NFL protests have never been about the US flag - Local News 8

 “He should not have taken back his original stance on honoring our magnificent American Flag,” Trump tweeted.
 “OLD GLORY is to be revered, cherished, and flown high…”

-Brees then took to Instagram, saying that “we can no longer use the flag to turn people away or distract them from the real issues that face our black communities.”
+In an Instagram post, Brees wrote that “we can no longer use the flag to turn people away or distract them from the real issues that face our black communities.”

 “Through my ongoing conversations with friends, teammates, and leaders in the black community, I realize this is not an issue about the American flag.
 It has never been,” Brees’ post read.
 “We can no longer use the flag to turn people away or distract them from the real issues that face our black communities.”